Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 22. 👉 Myself, why anger grows from grief.

-👉 He admits he does not know why his sadness turns into anger.
+👉 The son admits that he does not understand why his sadness turns into anger.

 23. 👉 We each put out an empty hand,